A unified formulation of splitting-based implicit time integration schemes: Introduction

 The development of Runge--Kutta methods that are tailored to the partitioned system \cref{eqn:additive-ode} started with the early work of Rice \cite{Rice_1960_split-RK}.
 Hairer \cite{Hairer_1981_Pseries} developed the concept of P-trees and laid the foundation for the modern order conditions theory for partitioned Runge--Kutta methods.
-The investigation of practical partitioned Runge--Kutta methods with implicit and explicit components \cite{Rentrop_1985} was revitalized by the work of Ascher, Ruuth, and Spiteri \cite{Ascher_1997_IMEX_RK}.
-Additive Runge--Kutta methods have been investigated by Cooper and Sayfy \cite{Cooper_1983_ARK} and Kennedy and Carpenter \cite{Kennedy_2003_ARK}, and partitioning strategies have been discussed by Weiner \cite{Weiner_1993_partitioning}.
-Implicit--explicit extrapolation methods have been developed in \cite{Sandu_2014_IMEX-RK,Sandu_2010_extrapolatedIMEX}, and implicit--explicit general linear methods in \cite{Sandu_2015_IMEX-TSRK,Sandu_2020_IMEX-GLM-Theory,Sandu_2014_IMEX-RK,Sandu_2014_IMEX_GLM_Extrap,Sandu_2014_IMEX-GLM}.
+The investigation of practical partitioned Runge--Kutta methods with implicit and explicit components was revitalized by the work of Ascher, Ruuth, and Spiteri \cite{Ascher_1997_IMEX_RK}.
+The Additive Runge--Kutta framework \cite{Rentrop_1985,Cooper_1983_ARK} has served as the foundation for numerous later works on implicit-explicit Runge--Kutta methods \cite{Kennedy_2003_ARK,Boscarino2007IMEX-DAE,BOSCARINO2009IMEX}.
+Some partitioning strategies have been discussed by Weiner et al. \cite{Weiner_1993_partitioning}.
+IMEX extrapolation methods \cite{Sandu_2014_IMEX-RK,Sandu_2010_extrapolatedIMEX,Sandu_2014_IMEX_GLM_Extrap,SCHNEIDER2018-IMEX-PEER-EXT} and IMEX general linear methods \cite{Sandu_2015_IMEX-TSRK,Sandu_2020_IMEX-GLM-Theory,Bras2017-IMEX-GLM,SOLEIMANI2017-IMEX-PEER,SOLEIMANI2018-IMEX-PEER,Sandu_2014_IMEX-GLM,SCHNEIDER2021-PEER-IMEX} are some of the latest examples in this area.
 Sandu and G{\"u}nther have proposed a generalized-structure for additively partitioned Runge–Kutta (GARK) methods in \cite{Sandu_2015_GARK}.
 This framework provides a unifying theory for the creation and analysis of partitioned Runge--Kutta methods in various applications such as multirate \cite{Sandu_2016_GARK-MR,Sandu_2019_MR-GARK_High-Order}, multirate infinitesimal \cite{Sandu_2019_MRI-GARK,Sandu_2020_MRI-GARK_Coupled}, differential-algebraic \cite{Sandu_2014_SCEE}, and linearly implicit \cite{Sandu_2021_GARK-ROS} integration methods; research implementations are available in \cite{Sandu_2014_FATODE,Sandu_2017_MATLODE}.
 An alternative approach to efficiently solving \cref{eqn:additive-ode} is to employ splitting at a linear algebra level, rather than splitting the system or its discretization; this led to approximate matrix factorization (AMF) family of schemes \cite{Beam_1976_FD,Gonzalez_2018_AMF,Gonzalez_2020_AMF,NR1,NR2,NR3,Sandu_2015_AMF-RK}.